Off-the-grid learning of mixtures from a continuous dictionary: Introduction

 where $(\hat{\beta}, \hat{\vartheta})$ is the solution of the optimization problem (\ref{eq:generalized_lasso}).
 Contrary to the BLasso optimization program over a set of measures whose result can be a diffuse measure, our formulation of the optimization problem has always a solution belonging to a finite set of values.
 Our prediction error bound matches (up to logarithmic factors and with high probability) that obtained in the linear case, that is when $\vartheta^\star$ is known and does not need to be estimated.
 We also give high-probability bounds on some loss functions comparing the estimators $\hat{\beta} \text{ and } \hat{\vartheta}$ given by (\ref{eq:generalized_lasso}) to the parameters $\beta^\star$ and $\vartheta^\star$, respectively.
 Our work extends results that were so far restricted to the specific case of a dictionary consisting of complex exponentials continuously parameterized by their frequencies (see \cite{boyer2017adapting, tang2014near}).
 When the optimization problem produces a cluster of features to approximate an element of the mixture, we also show that there can be no compensation between the amplitudes of the features involved.

-Following some work in compressed sensing and super-resolution (\cite{candes2014towards,candes2013super} among others), our bounds rely on the existence of interpolating functions called ``certificates" (see Assumptions \ref{assumption1} and \ref{assumption2}) instead of relying on compatibility conditions or Restricted Eigenvalue conditions.
-We give an explicit way to construct such functions in the spirit of \cite{poon2018geometry}.
+Following works in compressed sensing and super-resolution (see \cite{candes2014towards,candes2013super} among others), our bounds rely on the existence of interpolating functions called ``certificates" (see Assumptions \ref{assumption1} and \ref{assumption2}) instead of relying on compatibility conditions or Restricted Eigenvalue conditions.
+We give in Section~\ref{sec:conditons_certificates} sufficient conditions for the existence of certificates and an explicit way to construct such functions in the spirit of \cite{poon2018geometry}.
 We show in this paper that such functions can be constructed provided the non-linear parameters belonging to $\Theta$ are well separated with respect to a Riemannian metric $\dT$ (defined in Section~\ref{sec:riemann}) associated to the kernel $\cK_T(\theta,\theta') = \langle \phi_{T}(\theta), \phi_{T}(\theta') \rangle_T$.
-See Remark~\ref{rem:sep-gauss} for comments on the separation distance in the particular case of sparse spike deconvolution.
+This minimal separation distance between the non-linear parameters needs to be rather large, comparable to $s$, in a general context.
+However, it can be significantly reduced to a constant order in more particular cases such as the sparse spike deconvolution, see Remark~\ref{rem:sep-gauss}.
 The Riemannian metric appears naturally when it comes to tackle a wide variety of dictionaries.
 In addition, it leads to a lot of invariances in many quantities useful in the proofs.
 Typically, the Riemannian metrics $\dT$ and $\dTh$ associated respectively to the kernel $\ck_T(\cdot, \cdot)$ and the warped kernel $\cK_T^{\rm h} = \ck_T({\rm h}(\cdot),{\rm h}(\cdot))$ for some smooth enough diffeomorphism $\rm h$ are equal and we have $\dT(\theta,\theta') = \dTh({\rm h}^{-1}(\theta),{\rm h}^{-1}(\theta'))$.